NeoZorK/neozork-hld-prediction/docker/README.md

 - Bind mounts for data, logs, and results directories
 - Support for running tests for external data feeds
 - Optional MCP service for enhanced LLM support
+- uv for faster execution of Python scripts

 ## Local Development Utilities